iMikie/Semantic-UI-Rails/README.md

 ## Adding Semantic-UI to Rails
 Start with a new or used Rails app.
 I'm on 4.2.3, using Ruby 2.1.2 on a Macintosh.

-Add the following lines to your Gemfile.
+Add/make sure the following lines are in your Gemfile.

 ```ruby
 # Use jquery as the JavaScript library